 6. Obtain IP and DNS Automatically

-If you are getting the Internet access by connecting your computer/smartphone to other WiFi network, but not with your current WiFi, then chances are there is a DNS or IP address conflict.
+If you are getting the Internet access by connecting your computer/smartphone to other WiFi network, but not with your current WiFi network, then chances are there is a DNS or IP address conflict.
 Another way to check that is by pinging your router from the command line.
-If you get timeout response or destination host unreachable, then it’s probably the IP address conflict.
+If you get a timeout response or destination host unreachable, then it’s probably the IP address conflict.

-Ideally, you should set network settings to automatically obtain the IP address and DNS provided by your ISP to ensure least conflicts.
+Ideally, you should set network settings to automatically obtain the IP address and DNS settings from the router to ensure least conflicts.
 However, sometimes assigning a static IP address to your devices or changing the DNS server helps to fix the network issues.
 Or, if you are using a static IP address then it will be wise to get the IP address automatically.
-In short, try to flip the settings here and see which one works for you.
+In short, try to flip back the settings and see which one works for you.

-To obtain the IP address automatically on Windows, we need to change the network adapter settings.
+On Windows, we need to change the network adapter settings to obtain an IP Address automatically.
 To do that, click on Start Menu and type in Network and Sharing Center.
 Click once you see the Network and Sharing Center Icon.

 Alternatively, if you are in Windows 10 then you can right-click on the Start menu and click on “Network Connections“.

 Once the network window opens, then click on Change Adapter Options.